twist2/Final-Project-1/README.md

    - Expert: between 80 and 100 for quizzes, and between 85 and 100 for assignments

+* Quizzes: There are 9 quizzes total.
+There are two attempts for each quiz.
+The second attempt will be greater than or equal to your first attempt.
+Both attempts are averaged into a single score.

-* Reading advantage: Doing the assigned readings gives you between 0%-20% advantage on quizzes
+* Reading advantage: Doing the assigned readings gives you between 0-20% advantage on quizzes

-* Group assignments: In group assignments, the familiarity your group members have with programming.
+* Group assignments: In group assignments, your score range is adjusted by your group members' familiarity with programming.
   * 2 scenarios: either the ability to pick your partner, or being randomly assigned a partner

     **_Choose partner_**: match with someone of equal skill or within one level of you.

-If matching in skill set, no advantage.
-Disadvantage of 0% for expert, 2% for advanced, 5% for intermediate, 10% for beginner.
-If partners have different skills, take average of disadvantage.
-[Potential idea: Advantage as a range that could cancel out disadvantage if partners work very well together]
+    * If matching in skill set, no advantage:

+         - Expert matching with expert has a disadvantage of 0%
+         - Advanced matching with advanced has a disadvantage of 2%
+         - Intermediate matching with intermediate has a disadvantage of 5%
+         - Beginner matching with beginner has a disadvantage of 10%

+    * If partner has higher skills than you, you have an advantage of 5%

+    * If you have higher skills than your partner, you have a disadvantage of 5%

     **_Randomly assigned partner_**: varying skillset.
-The idea here is that as a student with less familiarity with programming, you will have a greater change of receiving more points on your assingnment when your partner(s) is at a higher skill than you are.
+The idea here is that as a student with less familiarity with programming, you will have a greater change of receiving more points on your assingnment when your partner is at a higher skill than you are.
 However, if you have more familiarity with programming, you are the greatest disadvantage when you do not have a lot of programming experience and your partner has even less experience.
 If you have a lot more experience than your partner, this is only a minor disadvantage because you are capable of doing most of the work yourself.
 The total advantage or disadvantage is averaged based total group members.

-    -If 1 skillset above, advantage 5%; below, disadvantage 15%
+    * If 1 skillset above, advantage 5%; below, disadvantage 15%

-    -If 2 skillsets above, advantage 10%; below, disadvantage 10%
+    * If 2 skillsets above, advantage 10%; below, disadvantage 10%

-    -If 3 skillsets above, advantage 15%; below, disadvantage 5%
+    * If 3 skillsets above, advantage 15%; below, disadvantage 5%

   * Groups numbers (1-3)

+* Assignments: There are 9 total assignments in the class.
+Four are individual, four are group projects, and one is a final assignment.
+Of the group projects, 3 allow for choosing a partner, and in one groups are randomly assigned.

 * Student Participation: A completely random variable based on the total number of classes.

 ## Hypothesis or hypotheses before running the simulation: